matter-labs/zksync-web-era-docs/docs/dev/tutorials/aa-daily-spend-limit.md

 ## Perform ETH transfer

-Finally, we will see if the SpendLimit contract works and refuses any ETH transfer that exceeds the daily limit.
-Let's create `transferETH.ts` with the example code below.
+Let's test the `SpendLimit` contract works to make it refuses ETH transfers that exceed the daily limit.

+1. Create `transferETH.ts` and copy/paste the example code below, replacing the placeholder constants as before and adding an account address for `<RECEIVER_ACCOUNT>`.

 ```typescript
 import {